eleCtrik18/eleCtrik18/README.md

 - 🎓 &nbsp; Studying Electronics and Telecommunication Engineering at RIT Bangalore.

-- 🌱 &nbsp; Learning about Flask, Django and MySQL
+- 🌱 &nbsp; Learning about Flask , MySQL and Finance

 - ✍️ &nbsp; Pursuing App Development as hobbies/side hustles.